 Ponzu from Tsukiji Tamura

-You can eat the ponzu sauce you've made after a few days, but if possible, let it sit for about two weeks.
-This will bring out the full flavor of the konbu and make a delicious ponzu sauce.
-Ripe yellow kabosu have a strong sweetness, so use green ones.
+You can eat the ponzu sauce you make a few days later, but it's best to let it sit for about two weeks.
+This allows the umami of the kelp to fully develop, resulting in a delicious ponzu sauce.
+Ripe yellow kabosu citrus fruits are too sweet, so use green ones.

-If you use too much force when squeezing the sauce, you will extract the bitter components from the kabosu, so just a handful is fine.
+When squeezing, don't use too much force, as this will extract the bitter components from the fruit; just a handful is enough.

 Japanese food